koshakOK/IELTS/README.md

 # IELTS
-This repository is based on my preparation for UKVI IELTS.
+This repository is based on my preparation for UKVI IELTS .
 The material is open sourced.